SpikeInterface/spikeinterface/doc/modules/metrics/quality_metrics.rst

 ======================

 Quality metrics allows one to quantitatively assess the *goodness* of a spike sorting output.
-The :py:mod:`~spikeinterface.qualitymetrics` module includes functions to compute a large variety of available metrics.
+The :py:mod:`~spikeinterface.metrics.quality` module includes functions to compute a large variety of available metrics.
 All of the metrics currently implemented in spikeInterface are *per unit* (pairwise metrics do appear in the literature).

 Each metric aims to identify some quality of the unit.